regoclint/prac/Notes.md

     for{} then recursive call(n-1) means n + n-1 +n-2...T(n)=O(n^2)
     for{ recursive call(n-1)} means n x n-1 x n-2...T(n)=O(n!).....n queen example

+Optimization problems:-
+- Greedy
+    - local optimal is global optimal
+    - Faster than DP
+- DP
+    - Considers all solutions
+    - Optimal substructure property
+    - Overlapping sub-problems property
+    - Approach - Recursive(top down) or Iterative(mostly bottom up) with tabulation
+- Branch and bound
+    - It's BFS and backtracking is DFS

+State space tree

+MST
+- is a tree with minimum cost of edges.
+Edges = Vertex -1 to prevent a cycle
+- works for only undirected graph

+Prim's Algo
+- Select minimum cost edge
+- Next minimum cost edge should be connected to existing edges(keep forming a tree)
+- Time complexity

+Kruskal's Algo
+- Select next minimum cost edge always
+- If it forms a cycle ignore it
+- Time complexity nlogn with PQ

 AB testing - create 2 versions and gauge the response to finalize the version

 **System Design**